 On May 8, 2007, and June 11, 2007, the Company entered into separate commercial agreements with two unrelated customers granting such customers the exclusive right to sell the Company's products in specified territories or for specified uses.
 Both customers are required to maintain certain minimum levels of purchases of the Company's products in order to maintain the exclusive right to sell the Company's products.
 Up-front payments amounting to \$625,000 paid under these agreements have been recorded as deferred revenue.
-The short-term portion of the deferred revenue related to these agreements amounted to \$97,500 which is included in accrued expenses and other current liabilities in the accompanying condensed consolidated balance sheet at June 30, 2009.
+The short-term portion of the deferred revenue related to these agreements amounted to \$97,500 which is included in accrued expenses and other current liabilities in the accompanying condensed consolidated balance sheet at December 31, 2009.
 The up-front fees are being amortized on a straight-line basis over the terms of the underlying agreements.
-For the three months ended June 30, 2009 and 2008, the Company amortized \$24,000 of deferred revenue related to these agreements which is included in product revenue in the accompanying condensed consolidated statement of operations.
+For the three months ended December 31, 2009 and 2008, the Company amortized \$24,000 in each period, and for the nine months ended December 31, 2009 and 2008 the Company amortized \$48,000 in each period, related to these agreements are included in product revenue in the accompanying condensed consolidated statement of operations.